Gaudelia Díaz: Post-Paralympics and personal life

-After her return from Barcelona, Emilio Azcárraga Milmo, then-CEO of Televisa, asked her to join the company.
+After her return from Barcelona, Emilio Azcárraga Milmo, then CEO of Televisa, asked her to join the company's artistic staff.
 She acted in the telenovela Lazos de Amor.
-At some point, she met Miguel Ángel Huerta, whom she married.
-Both were in charge of the Sports Federation for the Blind and Visually Impaired (Huerta is also visually impaired but to a lesser degree), and Huerta was director of the Mexican Paralympic Committee.
-As of 2021, Díaz has stated that she is single and living in Acapulco, where she aids visually impaired children with musical education.
+She later met Miguel Ángel Huerta, whom she married.
+Both were in charge of the Sports Federation for the Blind and Visually Impaired.
+Huerta is also visually impaired but to a lesser degree, and he was director of the Mexican Paralympic Committee.
+As of 2021, Díaz stated that she was single and living in Acapulco, where she assists visually impaired children with musical education.